 Automake needs to know the list of files you intend to compile statically.
 For one thing, this is the only way Automake has of knowing what sort of language support a given Makefile.in requires.
+(There are other, more obscure reasons for this limitation as well.)
 This means that, for example, you can't put a configure substitution like '@my\sources@' into a '\SOURCES' variable.
 If you intend to conditionally compile source files and use configure to substitute the appropriate object names into, e.g., \LDADD (see below), then you should list the corresponding source files in the EXTRA\ variable.